 Evie Sands originally recorded this song in 1967.
-Her version was doing well, but 2 weeks after it was released her record label, Cameo/Parkway, went bankrupt.
+Her version was doing well, but two weeks after it was released, her record label, Cameo/Parkway, went bankrupt.
 Chip Taylor, who wrote the song, was devastated when he found out that the label could not promote it or even make more copies of the song.
 A few months later, Rush's version became a hit for another label.

 According to Kent Kotal at Forgotten Hits

 , Chip Taylor came up with this song in about 20 minutes.
 Writes Kent: "After strumming any variety of chords for close to two hours and coming up with nothing, he says the complete lyrics 'There'll be no strings to bind your hands, not if my love can't bind your heart' flowed out of his mouth.
 His first thought was 'What is that?
 That's beautiful!'
 He then thought, 'Nobody actually TALKS like that!!!
 Where did those words come from?'
 Incredibly, in one sitting, spread out over no more than twenty minutes, he completed the entire song.
 He says that during the entire process, he never once thought, 'I'm gonna say this' or 'I'm gonna say that.'
 In fact, most of the time he was thinking 'I don't even know what this means!'
 In his own mind, he feels that he didn't so much as WRITE this song as that he DREAMED it... the way the lyrics flowed out, meshing perfectly with the series of chords he had been strumming - there just had to be some kind of divine intervention.
 'I write melody and words at the same time and I hum nonsense things until something comes out.
 So I don't think about what I want to say...
 I just let the emotion carry me.
 In this song, the emotion just totally took over and carried me.
 It was magic.'"